whbrewer/spc/README.md

 ## Optional Dependencies

+SPC can run without any dependencies except Python 2.7 standard libs.
+It is extensible in various ways by including other libs listed here:

 * matplotlib >= 1.3.1 (optional-used to support matplotlib plotting)
 * docker-py >= 1.1.0 (optional-used to support containers)
 * boto >= 2.6.0 (optional-used to support AWS management)